gardener-attic/component-cli/docs/reference/component-cli_component-archive_component-references_add.md

       --component-version string   version of the component -h, --help                       help for add
       --repo-ctx string            [OPTIONAL] repository context url for component to upload.
 The repository url will be automatically added to the repository contexts.
+  -r, --resource string            The path to the resources defined as yaml or json
 ```

 ### Options inherited from parent commands